Wireless Emergency Alerts: National periodic tests

-On the day of the test, John McAfee (then running for the 2020 presential election) made a false statement that the Predentials alert involved the E911 system, alleged phones to have a "E911 chip" capable of giving the government access to the phone's location and microphone.
+On the day of the test, John McAfee (then running for the 2020 United States presidential election) made a false statement that the Presidential alert involved the E911 system, alleged phones to have a "E911 chip" capable of giving the government access to the phone's location and microphone.
 The Electronic Frontier Foundation reported that there is "no such thing as an E911 chip".
 Fact-checking website Snopes stated that "WEA messages are not [related] to E911 functions".

 Another National Periodic Test of the Emergency Alert System took place on August 11, 2021, at 2:20 PM EDT, which also included a test message for Wireless Emergency Alerts.
 Unlike the first NPT for WEA that took place in 2018, the WEA portion of the test was only administered for phones that were opted in to receive the test message.
 However, it also sent the messages in both English and Spanish, depending on the language the phone was set to.
-It's unknown which language the message was sent for phones not set in English nor Spanish.
+It is unknown which language the message was sent for phones not set in English nor Spanish.

+A National Periodic Test of the Emergency Alert System took place on October 4, 2023, at 2:20 PM EDT.
+It was issued by mobile phone (Wireless Emergency Alert), radio, satellite radio, television, and cable television.